Let's get real about recycling

 In 2022, 19% of waste was recycled (measured by weight).

 Unfortunately, over 60% of what Minneapolis customers threw in the trash could have been recycled or composted.
-These materials are valued at $2.8 million dollars.
-The biggest opportunities for improvement, based on the quantity and value of recyclables put in the garbage in 2022, are:
+These recyclable materials were worth at least $2.8 million dollars.

 The impact of not recycling